We're making it easier to switch to an EV in B.C.

 BC Hydro's electricity generation was 97% clean for the fiscal year ending on March 31, 2019, and the plan calls for 100% of the additional electricity we acquire to be from renewable or clean sources, except where concerns regarding reliability or costs must be addressed.

-How BC Hydro is involved: information, rebates, infrastructure & grid readiness
+Information, rebates, infrastructure & grid readiness

 We're helping B.C. get better prepared for the adoption of EVs by: